Archive-42/ARCHIVE-OCT/_DOWNLOADS/docs-main/content/actions/creating-actions/setting-exit-codes-for-actions.md

 ---
 title: Setting exit codes for actions
 shortTitle: Setting exit codes
-intro: 'You can use exit codes to set the status of an action. {% data variables.product.prodname_dotcom %} displays statuses to indicate passing or failing actions.'
+intro: "You can use exit codes to set the status of an action. {% data variables.product.prodname_dotcom %} displays statuses to indicate passing or failing actions."
-product: '{% data reusables.gated-features.actions %}'
+product: "{% data reusables.gated-features.actions %}"
 redirect_from:
   - /actions/building-actions/setting-exit-codes-for-actions
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 type: how_to
 ---